TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Terms of Service.md

 *   You have the right to submit the content to Vimeo and grant the licenses herein;
 *   Vimeo will not need to obtain licenses from any third party or pay royalties to any third party with respect to the streaming or other permitted distribution of the content;
+*   You have obtained appropriate releases (if necessary) from all persons who appear in the content;
-*   The content does not, and will not, infringe any third party's rights, including intellectual property rights and privacy rights. and
+*   The content does not, and will not, infringe any third party's rights, including intellectual property rights, rights of publicity, moral rights, and privacy rights. and
 *   The content complies with this Agreement and all applicable laws.

 7.2 Indemnification

-You will indemnify, defend, and hold harmless Vimeo and its subsidiaries, parents, affiliates, directors, officers, employees, and agents, from and against all third-party actions arising from: (a) the content you submit to or through the Services. and (b) allegations of actions or omissions by you that (regardless if proven) would constitute a breach of this Agreement.
+You will indemnify, defend, and hold harmless Vimeo and its subsidiaries, parents, and affiliates, and their and our respective directors, officers, employees, and agents, from and against all third-party complaints, demands, claims, damages, losses, costs, liabilities, and expenses, including attorney’s fees, arising from or relating to: (a) the content you submit to or through the Services. and (b) allegations of actions or omissions by you that (regardless if proven) would constitute a breach of this Agreement.

 8\.
 Term and Termination